-Mailboxes: Graduate students are assigned mailboxes in their Major Professor's mailroom.
-If a student is rotating, their mailbox will be in the BNN Mailroom in Life Sciences by the second week of the fall term and will be moved once you settle in a lab.
+Mailboxes: Graduate students are typically assigned mailboxes in their Major Professor's mailroom.
+If a student is rotating, their mailbox will be in the BNN Mailroom in Life Sciences by the second week of the fall term and will be moved once they are settled in a lab.
 Please see the Student Affairs Officer in CNAS Grad Student Affairs to locate your mailbox.
 The mail is delivered twice a day, in the morning and afternoon.
-It is very important to check your box daily.
+It is important to check your box regularly.